First Priority: If you test positive for COVID-19, isolate and reach out to close contacts

 Keep Up the Healthy Behaviors

-Layered prevention strategies in schools can serve to limit exposure and transmission of the virus.
+Layered prevention strategies can serve to limit exposure and transmission of the virus.
 The Health Department continues to work closely with our partners in the schools to prevent the spread of the illness and disinformation about COVID-19.

 The following public health prevention measures can help limit the spread of the virus in our community.